sotnak/bohemka-back-end-test/README.md

 ## Back-End Test
 HTTP API in Node.js with a single file upload POST route /file.
-The file is transported as part of multipart/form-data.
+The file is transported as part of multipart/form-data and is processed in chunks.
+Chunks are hashed separately and the final hash is hash of those hashes.

 Both asynchronous and parallel approach is used.
 I/O operations are handled asynchronously by master worker.
-CPU heavy operations (Buffer preparation and hash calculation) are handled by workers from pool.
+CPU heavy operations (hash calculation) are handled by workers from pool.

 This API is connected to PostgreSQL.
 Both the database and the API can be started by ``docker compose up -d``.